Gobi Gajar shalgam achar

 Recipe for Gobi Gajar Shalgam Ka Achar

 Gobi Gajar Shalgam Ka Achar is a winter pickle recipe for north India, in which three winter vegetables, namely cauliflower, carrots and turnips, are combined with spices, oil and vinegar.
-During the winter months in India, the vegetable markets get loaded with these three vegetables.
-It is the best time to get your hand on these vegetables because they are local, fresh and in season.

 So, let us start with the recipe: